Mercantilism Summary and Definition of the Mercantile System

 Illustration of workers loading tobacco onto a ship for transportation.

-After Jamestown, the next permanent colony on the east coast of America was founded on November 11, 1620, when the Pilgrims founded Plymouth Colony.
+After Jamestown, the next permanent colony on the east coast of America was founded in December 1620, when the Pilgrims founded Plymouth Colony.
 In 1628, Salem Colony was founded in Massachusetts Bay.
 Two years later, Congregationalist Puritans, led by Governor John Wentworth, founded the Massachusetts Bay Colony and settled the town of Boston.

 The other colonies were established between 1632 and 1733 when James Oglethorpe settled Georgia.